TDEE Calculator

 What is TDEE and Why Does It Matter?

-TDEE stands for Total Daily Energy Expenditure—the total number of calories your body burns in a day, including your basal metabolic rate (BMR), daily activities, and workouts.
-Whether you're trying to lose fat, build muscle, or maintain your weight, knowing your TDEE is the golden key to hitting your fitness goals without guesswork.
+TDEE (Total Daily Energy Expenditure) is the total number of calories your body burns in a day, including your basal metabolic rate (BMR), daily activities, and workouts.
+Whether you're trying to lose fat, build muscle, or maintain weight, knowing your TDEE eliminates guesswork from your fitness journey.

-This free TDEE Calculator uses the Mifflin-St Jeor equation (the gold standard in nutrition science) to estimate your daily calorie needs based on age, gender, weight, height, and activity level.
-It works in both metric (kg, cm) and imperial (lbs, inches) units for global accessibility.
+This free TDEE Calculator uses the Mifflin-St Jeor equation (the gold standard in nutrition science) to estimate daily calorie needs based on age, gender, weight, height, and activity level.
+Both metric and imperial units are supported.

 How to Use the TDEE Calculator

-3. Input your Weight and Height (choose metric or imperial units).
+- Input your Weight and Height (metric or imperial).

-4. Select your Activity Level (from sedentary to super active).
+- Select your Activity Level (sedentary to super active).

 How Does the TDEE Calculation Work?

 Then, BMR is multiplied by your activity factor to get TDEE.
-This method is trusted by dietitians, trainers, and platforms like TDEECalculator.net, Calculator.net, and Toolyfy Health Tools.
+This method is trusted by dietitians, trainers, and major health platforms.

 Why Use a TDEE Calculator?

-• Track progress: Recalculate every 4-6 weeks as your weight or activity changes.
+- Track progress: Recalculate every 4-6 weeks as weight or activity changes.

 What's the difference between BMR and TDEE?

-BMR is the calories you burn at complete rest (just breathing, organ function).
+BMR is calories burned at complete rest (breathing, organ function).
 TDEE includes BMR plus all daily activities and exercise.
+TDEE is what you should use for meal planning.

 How accurate is this TDEE calculator?

 It's highly accurate for most people using the Mifflin-St Jeor equation.
-However, individual metabolism varies—use it as a starting point and adjust based on real-world results.
+However, individual metabolism variesโuse it as a starting point and adjust based on real-world results (weekly weight changes).

 Should I eat my TDEE to lose weight?

-No—eat 300-500 calories below TDEE for safe, sustainable fat loss.
-Eating at TDEE maintains your current weight.
+Noโeat 300-500 calories below TDEE for safe, sustainable fat loss (about 0.5-1 lb per week).
+Eating at TDEE maintains current weight.

 Can I use this for bodybuilding or cutting?